ajo01/ajo01/README.md

 ### Hi, I'm Amy! 👋

-I'm a senior computer science student at the University of British Columbia with a background in frontend development and data visualization.
-I have a passion for creating immersive applications and am adept with web technologies.
-In my free time, I enjoy doing activities such as sailing and cycling.
+I'm a senior computer science student at the University of British Columbia.
+I have a passion for engineering creative experiences and usable solutions.
+In my free time, I enjoy doing activities such as sailing and reading fantasy novels.

+Top skills:
+- Fullstack Web Development
+- Data Visualization
+- Data Engineering
+- Cloud services

 #### Want to know more about me?
 Check out my portfolio website! [amyjo.netlify.app](https://amyjo.netlify.app/)

 Current projects:
-- Research and communication of gender data and care work via data visualization
 - Portfolio 2025: the fifth rendition using Vite and Vercel
+- ???: geospatial data visualization with Svelte

 Some of my past projects:
 - Various AWS computing projects to ingest data and run ML programs in the cloud using S3, Lambda, API Gateway, EMR, ECR, etc
+- Academia research portfolio for clients
 - Climate Stripes: exploring annual surface temperature changes by country
 - Plastic Pollution: A re-creation of Jamie Kettle's Who is bottling plastic waste pollution design with D3.js
 - Loneliness - a story: a data visualization on the trends and factors of loneliness, built with D3.js